yasuo3o3/ns-hamburger-menu/readme.txt

 = Can I customize the appearance? =

-Yes, you can choose from built-in color presets, adjust column layouts, typography, and even add custom CSS through the settings page.
+Yes, you can choose from built-in color presets, visual design presets with unique animations, adjust column layouts, typography, and even add custom CSS through the settings page for advanced customization.

 = Does it require jQuery? =